Important Steps in the Home Selling Process

-No. 10: Obtain Seller-Required Inspections
+Obtain Seller-Required Inspections

 If your contract calls for a roof certification, hire a reputable company to conduct the inspection.
 Keep in mind that states that allow for termite or pest inspections often make these reports a matter of public record.
 A sewer inspection might call for a new sewer line if your home was built before 1950 or so but trenchless sewers are typically less expensive to install.